Venezuela opposition says it must rebuild after heavy election loss | Politics

 "The government has shown again that despite not having widespread popular support, it remains in power due to the lack of an opposition with a coordinated strategy," said Maryhen Jimenez, a researcher at the University of Oxford's Latin American Centre.
 After seeing living standards decline amid hyperinflation and a seven-year recession, many ordinary Venezuelans are disillusioned with politics.
 Millions of people have emigrated.

-Though the ruling party won the 20 gubernatorial seats, their number of supporters decreased to 3.7 million, according to CNE figures, compared to some 5.9 million votes of support in 2017 regional elections.
+The ruling party saw supporter numbers drop to 3.7 million, according to CNE figures, from some 5.9 million votes in 2017 regional elections.
+The oil-rich state of Zulia was won by opposition politician Manuel Rosales with 56.1% of the vote, who said it was clear that Venezuela's opposition movement faced challenges.

+"You can't hide this crisis with complacent speeches," Rosales, a lawyer and former presidential candidate, said on Monday in Maracaibo, Zulia's capital.
 The CNE has yet to announce victors in mayorship races - with the exception of capital Caracas, where the ruling party candidate won.

 Maduro said on Sunday a return to negotiations in Mexico with the Venezuelan opposition would not take place until "the kidnap" of prominent government envoy Alex Saab https://www.reuters.com/world/americas/high-profile-case-against-maduro-ally-saab-miami-2021-11-01 - recently extradited to the United States on money laundering charges - is answered for.
 The talks, begun in August, are meant to seek a way out of Venezuela's economic and social crisis.